plone/documentation/adapt-and-extend/theming/templates_css/skin_layers.rst

 .. admonition:: Description

-    Skin layers are a legacy Plone 2 technology, still is use, for adding overridable templates and media resources to Plone packages.
+    Skin layers are a legacy Plone 2 technology, still in use, for adding overridable templates and media resources to Plone packages.

 Introduction